NOT-LPC/notlpc-concept/content/about/privacy/privacy-policy.md

 ---
-title: Terms of use
+title: Privacy policy
-linktitle: Terms of use
+linktitle: Privacy policy
 description: North of Tyne Local Pharmaceutical Committee (LPC) is the statutory organisation which represents all community pharmacies in Northumberland, Newcastle and North Tyneside.

 date: 2018-05-01